 Non-Campus Building or Property: (1) Any building or property owned or controlled by a student organization that is officially recognized by the institution; or (2) Any building or property owned or controlled by an institution that is used in direct support of or in relation to the institution's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution.
 No such buildings are owned by the college.
-The address at 214 Prince George Street is non-campus property given that the college has taken over the operation of the building and grounds.
+The address at 214 Prince George Street is non-campus property because the college has taken over the operation of the building and grounds.

-Public Property: All public property, including thoroughfares, streets, sidewalks, and parking facilities, that is within the campus or immediately adjacent to and accessible from the campus residential facilities: Dormitories or other campus resident facilities for students on campus is a subset of the "On-Campus" category.
-St. John's owns no other campus residential facilities.
+Public Property: All public property, including thoroughfares, streets, sidewalks, and parking facilities, that are within the campus or immediately adjacent to and accessible from the campus residential facilities.
+This includes sidewalks and city streets that border the college.